collectionspace/cspace-ui.js/docs/configuration/README.md

 });
 ```

-A configuration function may be used instead of an object.
-The configuration function will be called by the cspace-ui framework at initialization time, and it should return a configuration object.
-The function will receive one parameter: a context object (configContext) that allows the function to access more of the cspace-ui API.
+Alternatively, a configurer function may be passed to `cspaceUI` instead of an object.
+The configurer function will be called by the cspace-ui framework at initialization time, and it should return a configuration object.
+The function will receive one parameter: a [configuration context](./ConfigurationContext.md) object that contains information about the runtime environment, and provides access to cspace-ui APIs.
+This allows for more complex configurations.

 For example: